Dana Tai Soon Burgess: Early life and education

 Burgess was born in California but grew up in Santa Fe, New Mexico, the son of visual artists Joseph James Burgess Jr. and Anna Kang Burgess.
 He began dancing at the age of 16 after a brief childhood career as a competitive martial artist.
 His mother is descended from the first group of Korean immigrants to come to America.
-His earliest Korean American ancestors are Chin Hyung Chai, who arrived in Hawaii aboard the Gaelic, known as the "first ship", in 1903, and Man Soo Kang who arrived on the ship Manchuria in 1904.
+His earliest Korean American ancestors are Chin Hyung Chai, who arrived in Hawaii aboard the Gaelic, known as the "first ship," in 1903, and Man Soo Kang, who arrived on the ship Manchuria in 1904.
 They became Hawaiian plantation workers.

 After graduating from Santa Fe High School in 1985, Burgess attended the University of New Mexico and studied dance and Asian history.
-Burgess graduated in 1990 and moved to Washington, D.C., where he attended the George Washington University and completed a Masters in Fine Arts in 1994.
+Burgess graduated in 1990 and moved to Washington, D.C., where he attended the George Washington University and completed a master's degree in Fine Arts in 1994.
 He has trained with notable dancers, such as Tim Wengerd and Judith Bennahum.
 He also studied the Michio Itō technique in Washington, D.C.

 Career

 Choreography & Dance Company

 In 1992, Burgess established the Moving Forward: Contemporary Asian American Dance Company.
 This was renamed in 2005 to Dana Tai Soon Burgess & Co.
 (DTSB&Co.) and again in 2013 to Dana Tai Soon Burgess Dance Company (DTSBDC).
-It is the preeminent contemporary dance company in the Washington, D.C. area.
+It is the preeminent contemporary dance company in the Washington, D.C., area.

-In 2006 he retired from dancing due to a bad back.
-But in 2008 he returned to the stage as a stand-in for one of his dancers, which resulted in a Washington Post review by critic Sarah Kaufman called "Retired Burgess Hasn't Lost A Step" that said "Burgess has emerged as the area's leading dance artist, consistently following his own path and producing distinctive, well-considered works."
+In 2006, he retired from dancing due to a bad back.
+But in 2008, he returned to the stage as a stand-in for one of his dancers, which resulted in a Washington Post review by critic Sarah Kaufman called "Retired Burgess Hasn't Lost A Step" that said "Burgess has emerged as the area's leading dance artist, consistently following his own path and producing distinctive, well-considered works."
 The performance included the premiere of Hyphen, a surrealist dance work featuring video images by Nam June Paik from the 1960s, which Burgess was granted special access to.

 In May, 2014 he was quoted in Smithsonian magazine as saying his artistic focus had shifted to exploring the idea of cultural "confluence".

 Burgess has retired from dancing due to a back injury, but is still teaching, researching and choreographing extensively.

 In May 2016 Burgess was named the Smithsonian's first-ever choreographer in residence at the National Portrait Gallery.

 Burgess has collaborated with renowned lighting designer Jennifer Tipton, designer Han Feng, sculptor John Dreyfuss, artist CYJO, among others.